OrchidProtocol/blog.orchid.com/src/pages/blog/2021-02-24-what-happens-when-a-vpn-gets-hacked.md

 In addition to the risk that comes from the hack itself, there is an additional risk to VPN users in certain parts of the world.
 If a VPN is hacked, the person may be at risk not only through loss of personal data, but from authorities' ability to see that the person has been using a VPN at all.
 In these places, if a privacy tool is compromised, the user loses not only personal data, but may also face the risk of scrutiny from local authorities.

 If a VPN is hacked, its users' data is made just as vulnerable as in the case of a hack that takes place outside of a VPN provider, and all the personal information shared or communicated through the affected VPN server is at risk.
-As such, it is important to follow the same steps we would if our data were compromised in any other scenario,
+As such, it is important to follow the same steps we would if our data were compromised in any other scenario.

+### What to do if your VPN is hacked

-First, a victim of a hack should immediately turn off their VPN.
+1. If you're the victim of a VPN hack, **immediately turn off your VPN**.
 It is more dangerous to use a server that is known to be the victim of a hack than no privacy tool at all, since all the data being routed through it is liable to fall into the hackers' possession.

-Once the immediate threat has passed and the VPN is off, you should select a new provider with strong security and no-logging policies in order to continue using the Internet privately.
+2. Once the immediate threat has passed and the VPN is off, you **should select a new provider** with strong security and no-logging policies in order to continue using the Internet privately.

-Finally, if you find yourself the victim of a VPN hack, it's important to take the same standard precautions you would take in the case of any security breach.
-Change any sensitive information, such as passwords, that may have been stolen, and cancel and reissue credit cards and debit cards.
+3. Finally, if you find yourself the victim of a VPN hack, it's important to take the same standard precautions you would take in the case of any security breach. **Change any sensitive information, such as passwords, that may have been stolen, and cancel and reissue credit cards and debit cards**.
 It's also a good practice to set up a credit freeze in order to prevent criminals from taking out loans in your name.

-**How to minimize the risk of VPN hacking**
+### How to minimize the risk of VPN hacking

 Of course, the best option is to establish best practices to minimize the risk of falling victim to a hack.
 VPNs are an essential, powerful tool for this.
-High-quality VPNs keep our data much safer and our activity much more private -- which is why it's a good idea to [use a VPN whenever possible](/should-you-leave-your-vpn-on-all-the-time/).
+High-quality VPNs keep our data much safer and our activity much more private -- which is why it's a good idea to [use a VPN whenever possible](https://blog.orchid.com/should-you-leave-your-vpn-on-all-the-time/).
 But no solution is indestructible or invulnerable to hacking.
 In the case of VPNs, the most important thing is to make sure you choose a reputable, high-quality service with a clear no-log policy and robust encryption.
 Since the vast majority of VPN hacks take advantage of existing weaknesses, using a high-quality solution will greatly minimize the risk.
-And always follow [basic privacy best practices](/tips-for-protecting-your-privacy-while-working-from-home/) when using the Internet.
+And always follow [basic privacy best practices](https://blog.orchid.com/tips-for-protecting-your-privacy-while-working-from-home/) when using the Internet.

-To further enhance privacy and security, the best solution is to combine multiple VPNs.
+To further enhance privacy and security, the best solution is to [combine multiple VPNs](https://blog.orchid.com/what-is-a-multihop-vpn/).
 This way, web traffic is routed from the ISP through one encrypted server, then another, and potentially others, before reaching the destination website.
 In this scenario, even if one or more VPNs fall victim to an attack, the traffic will still be protected as long as one of the servers is unaffected.
 By effectively duplicating the protection afforded by a VPN multiple times, it's possible to establish a kind of "failsafe" that will protect your data even if a given privacy tool fails.

-Orchid is the first Internet privacy solution that lets users do this, by configuring multiple "[hops](/what-is-a-hop/)" between VPN providers.
-People on Orchid can combine the services of leading VPNs, selecting them based on speed, availability, price and/or location through a unique, [decentralized marketplace](https://www.orchid.com/how-it-works).
+Orchid is the first and only Internet privacy solution that lets users configure multiple [hops](https://blog.orchid.com/what-is-a-hop/) between VPN providers.
 With multiple hops, even if any single VPN fails or is hacked, user traffic is still routed through one or more additional providers before reaching the destination, maintaining the user's privacy.

+Orchid users can combine the services of leading VPN providers like [Wireguard and OpenVPN](https://docs.orchid.com/en/v0.9.8/using-orchid/), selecting them based on speed, availability, price and/or location through a unique, [decentralized marketplace](https://www.orchid.com/how-it-works).
+It's easy for users to create multi-hop VPN routes on their desktop computers and iOS/macOS & Android devices [directly in the Orchid app](https://blog.orchid.com/orchid-0935-gives-you-more-control-than-ever-when-you-use-the-internet/).
+Simply the app's menu to navigate to the circuit builder interface.
+Select "add new hop" to connect a new server to your connection.
+There is no limit to the number of hops that users can incorporate.

-In addition, Orchid utilizes an innovative payments structure known as [probabilistic nanopayments](/introducing-nanopayments/), designed to provide flexibility and ensure adequate bandwidth at all times.
+We've built Orchid's powerful, flexible VPN service to be as accessible as possible.
+Orchid utilizes an innovative payments structure known as [probabilistic nanopayments](https://blog.orchid.com/introducing-nanopayments/) to ensure adequate bandwidth at all times.
+Orchid's system is pay-as-you-go, so users never spend money on bandwidth they don't use.
+And thanks to Orchid's[ one-tap onboarding process](https://blog.zh.orchid.com/orchid-0935-gives-you-more-control-than-ever-when-you-use-the-internet/), getting started takes an ordinary credit card and just $1.

 It's an unfortunate truth that malicious parties are a constant presence on the Internet.
 Fortunately, with a strong, reputable VPN, it's possible to greatly reduce the chances of falling victim to one.
-And with Orchid, now it's possible to combine multiple VPN providers and reclaim the Internet as a place of openness and curiosity.
+And with Orchid, it's possible to combine multiple VPN providers to reclaim the Internet as a place of self-expression and freedom.

 [Download](https://www.orchid.com/download) the Orchid app today to start exploring the Internet freely.